arapulido/arapulido.github.io/blog/_posts/2023-03-15-datadog-crds.markdown

   query: max:nginx.net.request_per_s{kube_container_name:nginx}.rollup(60)
 ```

+The Cluster Agent acts as the Kubernetes controller for `DatadogMetric` resources, so the Datadog Operator is not required in order to use those.

-Once this resource is created, the Cluster Agent will regularly update the value of that query using the Datadog API and will expose the result as a new metric in its External Metrics Server.
+Once this resource is created, the Cluster Agent will update the value of that query using the Datadog API and will expose the result as a new metric in its External Metrics Server.
 This "new" metric can now be used in an HPA object.
 The name of this new metric will take the following pattern: `datadogmetric@<namespace>:<datadogmetric_name>`

 So, for the example above, you could create an HPA object with the following specification: